tkr22777/teaching-cs-630/final_project/project_spec_and_options.md

 **November 26th - ERD Design Presentation**
 - Submit your ER diagram
 - Present and describe your ERD design (5 minutes)
+- Explain design choices and how your design is important/required for your project scope
 - Discuss 1-2 key design decisions

-- All tracks required
+**December 9th (EOD) - Final Project Submission**
+- GitHub repository URL with all deliverables
+- Complete documentation and code
+- See track-specific requirements

-**Final Class - Project Demo**
+**December 10th - Project Demo (In Class)**
 - Live demonstration of complete project
-- See track-specific requirements
+- Be prepared to explain design decisions

 ---